The 10 Best Junior/Kids Drum Sets for All Budgets (2024)

 What age are junior drum sets for?

-Should I buy a drum set for kids or an adult drum set?
+Should I purchase a drum set for kids or an adult drum set?

 Once again, it all depends on your child’s age and height.
 At a very young age, a junior kit seems like a natural choice.
-On the other side, if your kid is something like 8 or 9 and, especially, if it is relatively tall, then definitely get a full-sized drum set instead, as it’s a better investment.
+On the other side, if your kid is something like 8 or 9, and especially if it is relatively tall, then definitely get a full-sized drum kit instead, as it’s a better investment.

-Practically, the main difference between 5-piece junior drum kits and “regular-size” drums is in sizes.
+Practically, the main difference between 5-piece junior drum kits and “regular-size” drums is size.
 A bass drum is smaller, as well as snare and toms.
-All of them have a couple of inches fewer in diameter, in order to provide easier reach and more comfortable use.
+All of them have a couple of inches fewer in diameter to provide easier reach and more comfortable use.
 Other than that, things are pretty much the same.

 That’s why it’s much better to pick a full-size drum, as you get far better quality for a price that usually isn’t too much higher.
 In most cases, beginner drums are quite affordable.